Matsushima Hat-trick Takes Clermont Past Bristol - UrduPoint

 Matsushima sealed his hat-trick with 12 minutes to go after Penaud had added a second and Fritz Lee slid over.

-Bristol pushed for another bonus point for finishing within seven points as Harry Randall, Wales cap Ioan Lloyd and Tongan Siale Piatau all went over, but they ultimately failed to close the gap late on.
+Bristol pushed for another bonus point for finishing within seven points as Harry Randall, Wales' Ioan Lloyd and Tonga centre Siale Piatau all went over, but they ultimately failed to close the gap late on.

 On Sunday, champions Exeter Chiefs welcome Glasgow Warriors with 16 players remaining from October's final win over Racing 92, who in turn host Connacht.